 Sound terrifying?
 Well, the good news is DApps make the job of securing user data much more manageable, basically by avoiding the huge security pitfall which is centralisation.

-By running on a distributed blockchain computing system DApps stored data is not vulnerable to one single point of failure, unlike the centralized storage of big tech companies.
-So in essence DApps make it structurally much harder (if not impossible) for hackers to steal user data, as the data simply isn’t stored in a single hackable place.
+By running on a distributed blockchain computing system DApp stored data is not vulnerable to one single point of failure, unlike the centralized storage of big tech companies.
+DApps make it structurally much harder (if not impossible) for hackers to steal user data, as the data simply isn’t stored in a single hackable place.
 On top of that, data security on a blockchain is also ensured through the use of cryptographic verification methods such as the Zero Knowledge Proof (ZKP) method.
 Making it double safe.
 And don’t panic too much if you’re now worried about making your own cryptography algorithms, they come as a bit of a free package in a blockchain primitive/protocol.

 Maybe this feels like a bit of a freebie for developers in currently fully democratised countries, but for those with interests or customers in parts of the world where the government enjoys a tighter control over the internet, it is important.
 Blockchains can empower real people to access data and financial facilities.
-There is no single entity on the network which can block users from deploying DApps, reading data or submitting transactions through the blockchain – meaning your service can carry on regardless of worldwide pressures.
+There is no single entity on the network which can block users from deploying DApps, reading data, or submitting transactions through the blockchain – meaning your service can carry on regardless of worldwide pressures.
 Even better, there is less platform risk too.
 By avoiding building on any of the big company platforms they are also unable to shut down your app if it offends their sensibilities (by, you know, becoming too successful…).

 Everyone can check out and analyze the code that is run in a DApp, to make sure it’s fair and accurate.
 Because everyone can see exactly what’s happening there is no need to put trust into a central authority (like a bank or government) which functions on closed processes which you can’t have full visibility over.